tayloradam1999/holbertonschool-interview/0x09-slide_line/README.md

 - After numbers in array have been merged, one number will take double the value and the other will turn into zero.
 - If array is odd in size, the last number is non mergeable and will stay in the array.
 - If no slides or merges possible, return success.
+- slide_line will walk through all logic and pass variables to appropriate functions to determine if slides or merges are possible.